mrpejker/cardano-e2e-example/tutorial/server_side/testing.rst

                  ]

 We get all the escrows with ``viewContractState toResolve`` and then build the sequence of cancel actions for every wallet that started an escrow.

-In a similar way, we implement the ``finishingWalletStrategy``.
-The only difference here is that we prove a particular wallet can claim all its locked funds without any help from other wallets.
-Thus, in our example, both strategies are the same.
+The `wallet strategy` consists of showing that a particular wallet can claim its own locked funds without help of other wallets.
+In our case the strategy coincides with the main one, given that the only way to lock funds in our dApp is by creating an escrow, and the way of retrieving the funds is by canceling it.